-At Lynchburg College, students will learn to: Inquire, Explore, Conclude, Persuade, Engage.
+At University of Lynchburg, students will learn to: Inquire, Explore, Conclude, Persuade, Engage.
 These are the five goals of a new initiative recently adopted by LC faculty, based on the work of a Curriculum Task Force headed by Dr. Richard Burke, professor of English.

 “It’s about helping the students develop into capable and self-aware critical thinkers by the time they graduate from LC,” Dr. Burke said.
 “We let students know, even before they come here, what the essential purpose of the LC education is.”